List of DSiWare games

 This is a list of games and applications, collectively known as DSiWare, for the Nintendo DSi handheld game console, available for download via the DSi Shop and unplayable on earlier DS models.
-An update released for the Nintendo 3DS in June 2011 added support for the Nintendo eShop service, which contained the DSi Shop's full library of DSiWare games (at the time) with the exception of certain games and applications.
+An update released for the Nintendo 3DS in June 2011 added support for the Nintendo eShop service, which contained nearly the entire DSi Shop library of DSiWare games at the time, with the exception of certain games and applications.
 There were over 200 downloadable games available in North America as of August 2010.
 DSiWare games and applications typically have animated icons, but some of them, such as Bejeweled Twist, have static icons.
-Note that blank boxes in some columns represent currently unconfirmed or otherwise unknown information.
-(This list is incomplete and missing some titles and many release dates outside of North America.)
-Release dates are subject to change.
-The DSi Shop has ceased activity on March 31, 2017.
-Although DSiWare games and apps on the Nintendo eShop are currently not affected, the Wii U and 3DS eShops are scheduled for closure at some point during late March 2023.
+The DSi Shop ceased activity on March 31, 2017.
+Despite the fact that the DSiWare games and apps on the Nintendo eShop were not affected, they became publicly unavailable due to the eShop's closure on March 27, 2023.
 The last DSiWare software title was Crazy Train which was released in the United States on January 28, 2016.